-object An instance of class "MSnSet" whose features will be summerised.

-groupBy A factor, character, numeric or a list of the above defining how to summerise the features.
+object An instance of class "MSnSet" whose features will be summerised. groupBy A factor, character, numeric or a list of the above defining how to sum- merise the features.
 The list must be of length nrow(object).
 Each element of the list is a vector describing the feature mapping.
 If the list can be named, its names must match fetureNames(object).
-See redundancy.handler for details about the latter.

-fun Deprecated; use method instead.

-method The summerising function.
-Currently, mean, median, weighted mean, sum, median polish, robust summarisation (using MASS::rlm, implemented in MsCoreUtils::robustSummary())

-iPQF (see iPQF for details) and NTR (see NTR for details) are implemented, but user-defined functions can also be supplied.
-Note that the robust menthods assumes that the data are already log transformed.
+See redundancy.handler for details about the latter. fun Deprecated; use method instead. method The summerising function.
+Currently, mean, median, weighted mean, sum, me- dian polish, robust summarisation (using MASS::rlm, implemented in MsCoreUtils::robustSummar iPQF (see iPQF for details) and NTR (see NTR for details) are implemented, but user-defined functions can also be supplied.
+Note that the robust menthods as- sumes that the data are already log-transformed. fcol Feature meta-data label (fData column name) defining how to summerise the features.

-sumes that the data are already log-transformed.

-fcol Feature meta-data label (fData column name) defining how to summerise the features.
 It must be present in fvarLabels(object) and, if present, will be used to defined groupBy as fData(object)[, fcol].
 Note that fcol is ignored if groupBy is present.